bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse_overview.md

 The .origin part represents the position of each base station, while the .mat part is the orientation (rotation matrix).
 Check that the positions seems reasonable.

-Recompile and flash the firmware again.
+Re-compile and flash the firmware again.
 The Crazyflie is now ready to be used!

 ### Startup position
 The Lighthouse deck has 4 receivers and can recover its orientation.
 The Crazyflie can be started in any orientation when using the lighthouse system.